Key takeaways:

 ICANN may periodically introduce new domain extensions to expand the available domain space.
 While the options expand, the number is still not infinite.
 ICANN ensures that no individual or business can permanently control the same domain name, giving others a fair chance to register it.
 In doing so, it:

-• Prevents domain hoarding: Domain flippers often hold onto domains to sell them at a profit.
-The lease limit prevents them from acquiring too many, giving everyone the opportunity to register their desired domain without paying inflated fees.
+- Prevents domain hoarding: Domain flippers often hold onto domains to sell them at a profit.
+Periodic renewals create ongoing costs that discourage large-scale hoarding of unused domains and help return abandoned domains to the market, allowing everyone to register their desired domain without paying inflated fees.

-• Promotes domain turnover: Regular lease renewals help return inactive or unused domains to the pool.
+- Promotes domain turnover: Regular renewals help return inactive or unused domains to the pool.
 Some of these may be temporarily parked domain names before they are fully used again.

-While you can’t lease a domain forever, you can keep it long-term.
-The renewal process is there to ensure domains stay in use and are actively managed by those who really want to keep them.
+While you can’t own a domain forever, you can keep it long-term.
+The renewal process is designed to ensure domains remain in use and are actively managed by those who genuinely want to keep them.

 How to secure long-term domain ownership